How to keep a Christmas tree alive – expert advice to make it last

 How to keep a Christmas tree alive

-If you want to stop your Christmas tree topper from flopping and your branches bowing under the (minimal) weight of your baubles, follow Don’s tips on how to keep a Christmas tree alive.
+If you want to stop your Christmas tree topper from flopping and your branches shedding needles or bowing under the (minimal) weight of your tree ornaments, follow these expert tips from Monty Don and others on how to keep a Christmas tree alive.

 Can you stop a Christmas tree from dying?